SlinkyPotato/degen-web/docs/contributing/getting-started.md

 ### Run the project

-'yarn start' or 'npm start' will run the prestart script to get started and run the website.
+`yarn start` or `npm start` will run the prestart script to get started and run the website.